amaiya/causalnlp/README.md

 # CausalNLP
-> CausalNLP is a practical toolkit for causal inference with text.
+> CausalNLP is a practical toolkit for causal inference with text

 ## Install